Rebate Calculator

 Are development charges subject to HST?

-Development charges paid directly to a municipality are not subject to HST.
-Building permit fees are also generally exempt.
-However, if these costs are bundled into your builder’s purchase price, HST applies to the full amount.
-Always ask your builder to clearly itemize what’s included in your purchase price.
+Development charges paid directly to a municipality are not subject to HST, and building permit fees are also generally exempt.
+However, if those costs are bundled into your builder’s purchase price, HST applies to the full amount.
+Always ask your builder to itemize what’s included in your price.

 Free planning help